C0atRack/GE-Collab/documentation/Doc-Define URI path and View.md

 path('', include('portfolio_app.urls')),
 ]
 ```
+The change is so that it will import the path function from django.urls and also include the URL patterns from porfolio_app.urls

-Next Update the file portfolio_app/views.py so it matches the following *ALSO NEED TO CHANGE*
+Next Update the file portfolio_app/views.py so it matches the following
 ``` Python
 from django.shortcuts import render from django.http import HttpResponse